facundoolano/feedi/README.md

 - If you click on the content or press Enter when focusing on the entry, the article content will be fetch and displayed on the local reader.
 This will be a stripped-down version of the article (removing some site links, ads and paywalls) powered by the [mozilla/readability](https://github.com/mozilla/readability) library.
 Note that for this to work you need node >= 20 installed when setting up the project.
   -  The reader can also be used to preview arbitrary articles by dragging their url to the searchbox.

+## Advanced configuration
 ### Deleting old articles

-Entries get deleted automatically some days after their publication ([defaulting to 7](https://github.com/facundoolano/feedi/blob/f9aaa582d8e690ab8d64baf3286ada8fb64e9f45/feedi/config/default.py#L10)).
+Entries get deleted automatically some days after their publication ([defaulting to 30](https://github.com/facundoolano/feedi/blob/029885cf08c1457d59f3758b11ec826409277a29/feedi/config/default.py#L11)).
 Pinned and favorited entries are never deleted.
-Additionally, a minimum of entries ([defaulting to 5](https://github.com/facundoolano/feedi/blob/f9aaa582d8e690ab8d64baf3286ada8fb64e9f45/feedi/config/default.py#L11)) is kept for all sources, regardless of their publication date.
+Additionally, a minimum of entries ([defaulting to 10](https://github.com/facundoolano/feedi/blob/029885cf08c1457d59f3758b11ec826409277a29/feedi/config/default.py#L12)) is kept for all sources, regardless of their publication date.

-## Advanced features
 ### Bulk import/export feeds from csv and OPML files

 `make feed-load` will load feeds from a local `feeds.csv` file.
 A [sample file](https://github.com/facundoolano/feedi/blob/HEAD/feeds.csv) is included in the repo